Medical expert of the article

 - G63 Polyneuropathy in diseases classified elsewhere.

-- G64 Other disorders of the peripheral nervous system.
-Peripheral nervous system disorder NOS.
+- G64 Other disorders of peripheral nervous system.
+Peripheral nervous system disorder NEC.

-Structural abnormalities in the central and peripheral parts of the nervous system are manifested by trophic and vascular disorders in the distal extremities, impaired sensitivity, and peripheral paralysis.
-In severe cases, the trunk and neck muscles are involved in the pathological process.
+Structural disorders in the central and peripheral parts of the nervous system manifest themselves as trophic and vegetative-vascular disorders in the distal parts of the extremities, impaired sensitivity, and peripheral paralysis.
+In particularly severe cases, the muscles of the trunk and neck are involved in the pathological process.

 Epidemiology

 According to medical statistics, sensory neuropathy is diagnosed in 2% of people.
-In elderly patients, polyneuropathy rate is more than 8%.
-One of the main causes of the disease is diabetes mellitus, genetic predisposition, chronic vitamin B deficiency, traumatic injuries and severe intoxication of the body.
+In elderly patients, the rate of polyneuropathy is more than 8%.
+One of the main causes of the disease is diabetes, hereditary predisposition, chronic deficiency of vitamin B, traumatic injuries and severe intoxication of the body.

-Neuropathy develops due to many factors.
-In most cases, peripheral nerve damage is caused by the following reasons:
+Neuropathy develops due to the action of many factors.
+In most cases, damage to peripheral nerves is caused by the following reasons:

-- Violations of the body's immune system.
-Immunity produces antibodies, attacks its own immune cells and nerve fibers.
+- Disorders of the body's immune system.
+The immune system produces antibodies, attacks its own immune cells and nerve fibers.

 - Metabolic disorders.